chetanhere/springframework/autowiring.md

 8. **Conclusion:**
    - Auto-wiring is a powerful feature of Spring Framework that simplifies bean wiring and reduces configuration overhead.
    - By understanding the different modes of auto-wiring and their implications, developers can leverage auto-wiring effectively to enhance productivity and maintainability in Spring applications.

-This detailed explanation of auto-wiring in Spring Framework provides students with a solid understanding of how auto-wiring works, its benefits, limitations, and best practices.
-The provided sample code illustrates how to use auto-wiring annotations to inject dependencies into Spring beans dynamically, enabling students to grasp the practical implementation of auto-wiring in Spring applications.